chanduyalla/chanduyalla/README.md

-- 🔭 I’m currently Studying B.Tech 4th Year in the stream of CSE at RGUKT,Srikakulam.
+- 🔭 Full-stack developer with 3+ years experience in React, Node.js, Express, PostgreSQL.
-- 👯 I’m looking to collaborate on Web Development Projects.
+- 👯 I enjoy collaborating with teams to deliver high-quality full-stack solutions.
 - 💬 Ask me about Anything,If i know i will help you.
 - 📫 How to reach me: chandrikayalla.516@gmail.com
 - 😄 Pronouns: I am Self-motivated , HardWorking Person